Apitax/Core/README.md

 ### Modes
 * CLI : Make a request from the command line
-* WEB : Start the web server interface
+* API : Start the api server
-* Grammar Test : Run a test of the parsing and grammars

 ### Configuration
-* An example configuration file is stored in the repo root
+* An example configuration file is stored in the root of the repo

 ### Supported Authentication
 * Authentication is prebuilt for HTTP Basic and Token based authentication